dakula009/China_CoronaVirus_Data_Miner/README.md

 A set of sample results is also provided.

 ## Note: It is recommended running the data collection script on a daily basis.
-According to Tecent, they will mostly likely to update data between 7:00 - 10:00 am UTC+8, so it's better to run the script after 10:00 am UTC+ 8 everyday. ##
+According to Tecent, they normally update data between 7:00 - 10:00 am UTC+8 everyday, so it's better to run the script after 10:00 am UTC+ 8 to avoid missing data. ##

 # 武汉加油！ 中国加油！ #